ozayed01/Flutter_ShelfShare/README.md

   - Dr.Salem AlJanah

 ## Contact Information
-If you have any questions or would like to reach out, please feel free to email me at:
+If you have any questions or would like to reach out, please feel free to email us at:

 - **Osama Alzayed**
   - Email: ozayed01@hotmail.com